 The World Bank Group has approved a US$ 500 million program to provide flexible support to countries in Africa and the Middle East affected by the locust outbreak.
 The priority is helping affected households to meet their immediate food needs and to safeguard their physical and human capital assets via cash transfers and other social protection measures.
 Follow up actions will focus on rehabilitating food production and livelihood systems to get communities back on their feet, while strengthening national surveillance and early warning systems to mitigate the threat of future outbreaks.

 The “first-mover” countries to be financed under the initial phase of the program are also among the hardest hit and they include Djibouti, Ethiopia, Kenya, and Uganda, with a total financing package of US$160 million.
-Financing is also being provided for locust response efforts in Yemen (US$ 25 million) and Somalia (US$ 40 million).
-Preparations are underway to provide support to other countries in upcoming phases of the program.
+Financing is also being provided for locust response efforts in Yemen (US$ 25 million), Pakistan (US$ 200 million) and Somalia (US$ 40 million).

 Q. How does climate change potentially affect this situation?